-HPV-associated anal cancers are also becoming more common in all sexes.
-In particular, gay, bisexual and other men who have sex with men (GBM) are most at risk.
-HPV-associated anal cancer is now believed to affect GBM over 20 times more than heterosexual men.
+HPV-associated anal cancers are also becoming more common.
+In particular, gay, bisexual, and other men who has sex with men (MSM) are most at risk, especially MSM living with HIV.
+HPV-associated anal cancer is now believe to affect MSM over 20 times more than heterosexual men.

-Risk factors for HPV-associated anal cancer include smoking, ano-genital wart diagnosis, rectal STI diagnosis, anal intercourse, and number of sexual partners.
+Risk facts for HPV-associated anal cancer including smoking, anogenital warts diagnosis, rectal STI diagnosis, anal intercourse, and number of sexual partners.